Eta Sigma Phi: Activities

-The Constitution provides for a national convention each year, late in March or in April.
+The society holds a national convention each year, late in March or in April.
 At this time, delegates conduct the business of the society, including the election of national officers, and workshops are held.
 Local chapters bid to host the convention, and an effort is made to move the site from region to region to accommodate chapters in different parts of the country.